lgbt-foundation/whitepaper/whitepaper.md

 ### Why make the LGBT Token a cryptocurrency?

-Cryptocurrencies have several high-level benefits that are tailored toward the core missions described in this paper, including:
+Cryptocurrencies have several high-level benefits that are tailored toward the core missions we hold.
+These benefits include:

 #### Decentralization

 As mentioned above, the LGBT Token is built using the protection of blockchain.
 The decentralized nature of the cryptocurrency is therefore immune to centralized or government control.
-Furthermore, it’s free of discrimination - everyone with an internet connection and phone can access crypto-currency.
+Furthermore, it’s free of discrimination - everyone with an internet connection and phone can access cryptocurrency.

 #### A global form of payment

 The LGBT community already identifies as a global community.
-There are few communities with so strong an affiliation with common causes across borders.
+There are few communities with so strong an affiliation to common causes across borders.
 Traveling is an important aspect for many members, whether to leave their country of oppression or to engage with their community abroad.
 LGBT Tokens are intended to be used as a global form of payment for online services as well as at brick-and-mortar stores, travel destinations and other industries.
-This not only allows us to gain an understanding about the size of the Pink Economy, it also allows for unique earn-and-reward models for users, from loyal customer reward programs to special discounts to LGBT members and allies, stored securely and privately on the blockchain.

 ` ADD WALLET SCREENSHOT - LGBT_Wallet_Screens_1 `